ABOUT WOR

 What WOR does is measure observable facts: how many people have been killed, how many have been displaced, whether fighting is intensifying or receding, and how the situation is affecting the countries around it.
 These are not political questions — they are humanitarian ones.

 Every data point carries a source citation.
+Conflict descriptions are synthesized from coverage across outlets with different regional perspectives — never from a single outlet's account.
 When a figure is an estimate rather than a confirmed count, it is labelled as such.
 Corrections are applied immediately and the updated figure is noted.
 No information is removed — corrections are always additions, not erasures.

 FORECASTS